-Gallatin County is the fastest-growing county in Montana and Bozeman is the fastest growing city of its size in the U.S. Many people new to Bozeman are coming from larger metropolitan areas and Bozeman home prices seem like a bargain in comparison.
+Gallatin County is the fastest-growing county in Montana and Bozeman is the fastest-growing city of its size in the U.S. Many people new to Bozeman are coming from larger metropolitan areas and Bozeman home prices seem like a bargain in comparison.
 With the increase of people working remotely, people can continue to make high wages and afford Bozeman real estate prices.
-This makes it hard for people living and working in Bozeman, especially when wages in Bozeman are well below national averages.
+This makes it hard for people living and working in Bozeman, especially when wages in Bozeman are below national averages.
 Click here to read our post on 10 ways Bozeman has changed in the last 10 years.

-The Human Resource Development Council has been serving the Gallatin County since 1975 and has been working hard to come up with solutions to the affordability issues in Bozeman.
-Their latest project, the Willow Springs Townhomes is one of the ways they are doing this.
-The first phase of the project is currently underway, with 12 units in the northwest area of Bozeman.
-The Willow Springs Townhomes offer 2 and 3 bedroom options with attached single car garages and yard space.
-These will be 100% owner-occupied while the land they are on is owned by the Community Land Trust.
+The Human Resource Development Council has been serving Gallatin County since 1975 and has been working hard to come up with solutions to the affordability issues in Bozeman.
+The Willow Springs Townhomes is one of the ways they are doing this.
+The project was completed in 2021 with 24 units in the northwest area of Bozeman.
+The Willow Springs Townhomes offered 2 and 3-bedroom options with attached single-car garages and yard space.
+They are 100% owner-occupied while the land they are on is owned by the Community Land Trust.
 This ensures the home buyers build equity in the home and it becomes a stepping stone for them to get into the housing market.

 When Bozeman home prices started taking off, Belgrade became an affordable alternative to Bozeman.
 However, Belgrade home prices have been increasing at a faster rate than Bozeman for the past two years so they are quickly catching up.
-That being said, the average sale price of a single-family home in Belgrade is 33% lower than Bozeman* so it is still an option many people consider when buying a home.
+That being said, the median sale price of a single-family home in Belgrade is 31% lower than Bozeman* making it an option many people consider when buying a home.
 It is also where builders are heading because there are fewer regulations, fees, and hurdles when it comes to development.

 There is no easy answer to the affordable housing struggle in Bozeman.
 Being involved in what is happening in local politics is important because this is where many decisions regarding housing affordability happen.
 Going to city commission meetings and being involved is an important part of making changes in Bozeman's affordable housing problems.
 Looking for opportunities to be a part of programs such as the Community Affordable Housing Action Board and volunteering through HRDC to help those struggling with the high cost of living is also a great way to make an impact.
 Even simpler than that, is keeping our money local.
 Shop the small businesses in Bozeman rather than the big box stores to support our neighbors and friends.
 Help continue the strong sense of community Bozeman has by being involved and helping each other out.
-Housing affordability will not be an overnight fix, but we don't want Bozeman to lose the locals and sense of community that make it such a wonderful place.
+Housing affordability will not be an overnight fix, but we don't want Bozeman to lose the sense of community that makes it such a wonderful place.

-*Gallatin Association of Realtors, InfoSparks
+*Gallatin Association of Realtors, Domus